Knowing where asbestos is in a home can keep people safe

 The diagram below shows the common places where asbestos might be in a home.

-See our Asbestos in residential property disclosure tool that includes this diagram and some warnings about when asbestos is dangerous.
-This tool can be downloaded and printed so if you’re a seller, agent or landlord you can provide a copy to buyers and renters.
+Our Asbestos in residential property disclosure tool includes this diagram and some warnings about when asbestos is dangerous.
+If you’re a seller, agent or landlord you can download this tool and provide a copy to buyers and renters.

 Download the Asbestos in residential property disclosure tool